 It is Fannie Mae's intention, on a voluntary basis, to use commercially reasonable efforts to make available to UK Institutional Investors the relevant information set out in Article 7 of the UK Securitization Regulation in respect of the Notes issuance transaction in support of such investors' compliance with the UK Securitization Rules. (collectively, the "UK Supplemental Resources" and, together with the EU Supplemental Resources, the "Supplemental Resources").
-Such voluntary reporting procedures and the UK Supplemental Resources may be reviewed and updated, as determined by Fannie Mae, for the purpose of aligning them as closely as possible with the UK Securitization Rules and related regulatory guidance.
+The foregoing voluntary reporting procedures and the UK Supplemental Resources may be reviewed and updated from time to time as determined by Fannie Mae for the purpose of aligning the UK Supplemental Resources as closely as possible with the UK Securitization Rules and related regulatory guidance.